 Andrew was named Rookie of the Year when he made his debut with the Melbourne Tigers in 1984 and following that led the team to two National titles.
 1984 was also the year of his Olympic debut in Los Angeles.
 The LA Games led to Seoul, Barcelona, Atlanta and finally Sydney.
 During that period Andrew played more than 280 games for his country.

-At the Sydney Olympics, Andrew was rewarded for his contribution to basketball and the Olympics by being named as the captain of the Australian Olympic Team and flag bearer for Australian Team at the opening ceremony.
+At the Sydney Olympics, Andrew was rewarded for his contribution to basketball and the Olympics by being named as the captain of the Australian Olympic Team and flag bearer for the Australian Team at the opening ceremony.

 After a career spanning over 20 years in the NBL, Andrew announced his retirement from the Melbourne Tigers in June 2005.
-As part of his commitment to basketball, Andrew will continue to be involved in the Melbourne Tigers and has taken up a position of Media Manager for the Club.
+As part of his commitment to basketball, Andrew will continue to be involved in the Melbourne Tigers and has taken up the position of Media Manager for the Club.

 Despite his heavy commitments to basketball over the years, Andrew has still managed a strong involvement with a range of community causes.
-As part of this community involvement Andrew is one of NAB's ambassadors where he supports and adds value to the organisation's many community programs.
+As part of this community involvement, Andrew is one of NAB's ambassadors where he supports and adds value to the organisation's many community programs.